hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 family of related methods][gradient-descent-family] that improve on this basic idea, but we'll start with the basic version first.)

-TODO: Describe the math behind (minibatch) SGD
+TODO: Describe the math behind (minibatch) SGD; decay learning rate over the period of the training

 *Finally*, we have our first complete learning image classifier.
 Given some image as a raw array of numbers, we have a parameterised (score)